 Just down the street from the Buffalo Soldiers Museum sits another collective for Black history and culture: the Community Artists' Collective.
 This underrated Museum District attraction showcases artwork, crafts, and jewelry of Black Americans, with new work put on display each season.

-While the exhibitions are certainly worth a visit, the heart and soul of the collective is its dedication to community.
-A prominent program at the collective is the collective's "quilt circle," a social group where participants can come together to share stories and experiences, while they learn or work on a variety of crafts, including quilting, crocheting, knitting, or embroidering.
+While the exhibitions are certainly worth a visit, the heart and soul of the collective is its dedication to the community.
+A prominent program at the collective is the collective's "quilt circle," a social group where participants can come together to share stories and experiences while they learn or work on a variety of crafts, including quilting, crocheting, knitting, or embroidering.
 The site also hosts after-school programs and performing and visual art workshops, as well as other child-friendly activities.

-In the decades since, it has become the oldest and largest professional Black theater in the Southwest United States.
-Shows here shed light on the Black experience, and often are the works of local and regional playwrights and artists.
+In the decades since, it has become the oldest and largest professional Black theater in the southwestern United States.
+Shows here shed light on the Black experience and often are the works of local and regional playwrights and artists.
 The theater also houses a Young Performers Program, where kids ages 6 to 17 years gain experience and training in the theatre arts.
 Ticket prices vary but typically run from $30 to $50.

-Every February, the Houston Public Library hosts a series of events and activities, featuring Black authors, poets, and filmmakers.
-In addition to adult-focused programs, the library hosts kid-friendly activities, including specially themed storytimes, workshops, and writing exercises centered on African-American poetry and the Black writers and poets who have influenced the United States with their words and activism.
+Every February, the Houston Public Library hosts a series of events and activities featuring Black authors, poets, and filmmakers.
+In addition to adult-focused programs, the library hosts kid-friendly activities including specially themed storytimes, workshops, and writing exercises centered on African-American poetry and the Black writers and poets who have influenced the United States with their words and activism.

 Each year, HCC and its generous sponsors throw the Annual Black History Gala, which raises scholarship funds for Houston Community College students.
 Past gala keynote speakers include Spike Lee, Soledad O'Brien and James Earl Jones.